eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/Digital Twin Kit/Software Development View/page_software-development-view.md

 ### Digital Twin KIT

 <!-- !Mandatory! -->
+## Architecture Overview

+The interplay of the Digital Twin Kit's components can be found in the [Operation View](../page_software-operation-view.md).

 ## API Specifications

 All openAPI-specifications for the Digital Twin Kit services are rendered in the section [of these docs](API%20AAS%20Discovery/dotaas-part-2-http-rest-discovery-service-specification.info.mdx)